KDTechniques/Pixel-Desktop-Pictures-MacOS-App/README.md

 > First, try using the public API key.
 Create your API access key if you encounter an error on the app interface.

 ## 👨🏻‍🏫 Introduction
 Pixel Desktop Pictures is a macOS-exclusive Menu Bar app designed to enhance your desktop experience with stunning wallpapers from Unsplash.
-The app is structured around four main tabs: Preview, Recents, Collections, and Settings, each serving a specific purpose with a clear separation of concerns.
+The app is structured around four main tabs: Main, Recents, Collections, and Settings, each serving a specific purpose with a clear separation of concerns.

 **Terminologies:** The following terminologies are used to match the design requirements of the Mac operating system.
 We don't say wallpaper in the context of Macs.
 The same applies to spaces, and We don't call them desktops like on operating systems like MS Windows.
 - Show on all spaces = Show wallpaper on all desktops